Stephen Bush is a content writing and inbound marketing expert. He is CEO and Chief Business Writer for AEX Commercial Financing Group.

 Alternative Content Strategies: Thinking Outside of the Blog

-By thinking outside of the blog and also adhering to inbound marketing principles, you will be able to discover practical alternative content strategies that “work” for your customers — seven examples are listed in the following table.
+By thinking outside of the blog and also adhering to inbound marketing principles, you will be able to discover practical alternative content strategies that “work” for your customers—six examples are listed in the following list.

 Early Warning Signs of Blog Problems

 The birth of article directories during the past 15 years was related to the growing popularity of blogs.
 Most early blogging platforms (also referred to as content management systems by some who prefer to use fancier terms) required at least some working knowledge of coding and HTML language.
 In other words, most were not user-friendly.
 A number of online publishers decided to create an Internet publishing platform that was both free and easy to use.
 While they initially “succeeded” and became popular on the World Wide Web, they also left the door wide open for some users to fool the search engines.
 Google was not amused, and traffic levels from search engine results have dwindled to a mere trickle on many of these popular websites — and some have closed their doors as a result.

 Meanwhile back at the blogging ranch, gaming the system was also rampant throughout the blogging community.
 Blogs became a popular source of backlinks to personal and business websites.
 On the Internet, there is a well-established tradition of overdoing a successful search engine optimization strategy by whatever means necessary until Google decides to outlaw the practice by de-indexing sites.
 If it was a good idea for one or two blogs to provide links to websites, imagine how much better it would be if several thousand blogs were at your disposal for linking from unique blogs.